 Sam was and is still anxious.
 He had already been through the protocol for heart worms but it was not effective and he was still heartworm positive.
 Both vets and other people recommended that we not adopt him, but we decided to anyways.

 We knew early on that clicker training was not an option for our dog.
-Sam has both a startle and trauma response, which I am very familiar with having seen it so many times when I worked at the hospital.
+Sam has both a startle and trauma response, which I am very familiar with having seen it so many times when I worked at the hospital and in my rpivate practice with transformational life coaching clients.
 He barked like crazy at every noise throughout the night and during the day when I started to work from home as an entrepreneur.
 Our walks were extremely stressful as he would randomly lunge to attacks dogs in the neighborhood.
 After 2 weeks of sleep deprivation and constant barking, I was ready to give him back.
 And as the weeks passed it got worse.
 I found myself on the verge of tears and actually yelled, which is not something that I often do.
 I felt terrible!
 But I kept going.
 I hired a trainer, and was disappointed to see that the situation wasn’t getting much better.
 But I also knew that, just like humans, dogs require time to adjust to new surroundings, especially a dog that was found wandering on a ranch in Arkansas for who-knows-how-long and doing what he needed to do to survive.
 And the thought of how upset my daughter would be if we returned him broke my heart.
 I went through a flurry of emotions and judged myself harshly.

 I had to take a step back.
 I imagined myself giving Sam back and how that would feel, the disappointment and sadness, but I also focused on giving myself compassion and love with making a decision that would be best for my emotional, physical and spiritual health.
 Then, I visualized being more kind to myself.
 I let go.
 I stopped judging and I became more detached.
 This seemed to make a shift for Sam and with me as well.
 All of a sudden, working with a trainer started to make a difference.
 This was a journey – a journey of making hard decisions, of learning not to judge and criticize so harshly and give myself the love, compassion and respect that I give to others.